Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Homepage.md

 This section consists of a bar graph that displays the aggregated count of tasks by progress category for the entire program.
 The 'On Schedule', 'Late Finish', 'Late Start' and 'Not Started' bars indicate the total count of tasks that are in that category for all the products in the program.

 Under the main bar graph is displayed a table containing each product in the program and a colored bar illustrating the specific task progress for that product (using the same coloring convention as the main graph).
-That way you can see both the aggregate task progress and also the relative progress for each product. *You can configure in the widget settings whether you want to see the aggregate bar graph, and/or the product-specific task progress.*
+That way you can see both the aggregate task progress and also the relative progress for each product. *You can choose to show the aggregate bar graph, and/or the product-specific task progress from the widget settings.*

+By default, this widget shows data for **active releases only** in each product in the program. *You can choose to show data for all releases in all products of the program from the widget settings.*

 ## Test Execution Status

 This section consists of a bar graph that displays the aggregated count of test cases by execution status for the entire program.
 The Passed, Failed, Blocked, Caution and Not-Run bars indicate the total count of test cases that are in that category for all the products in the program.

 Under the main bar graph is displayed a table containing each product in the program and a colored bar illustrating the specific test case execution status for that product (using the same coloring convention as the main graph).
-That way you can see both the aggregate test status and also the relative status for each product. *You can configure in the widget settings whether you want to see the aggregate bar graph, and/or the product-specific test status.*
+That way you can see both the aggregate test status and also the relative status for each product. *You can choose to show the aggregate bar graph, and/or the product-specific test status from the widget settings.*

+By default, this widget shows data for **active releases only** in each product in the program. *You can choose to show data for all releases in all products of the program from the widget settings.*

 ## Incident Aging